electricimp/Usb/docs/DriverDevelopmentGuide.md

 ## Generic Development Recommendations ##

-- When using the USB Drivers Framework, **do not** access the imp API [**hardware.usb**](https://developer.electricimp.com/api/hardware/usb) object directly.
+- When using the USB Drivers Framework, **DO NOT** access the imp API [hardware.usb](https://developer.electricimp.com/api/hardware/usb) object directly.

 - Please avoid using the impCentral `#require` directive or the [Builder](https://developer.electricimp.com/tools/builder) statement `@include` within your driver code to avoid compilation issues and to prevent the loading of duplicated code at runtime.

 - If you are writing a USB driver that you intend to share with the community, please follow our [guidelines](https://developer.electricimp.com/libraries/submissions) for third-party library submission.